-- 1. The student must be enrolled in a District high school although some courses/credits are taken off-campus, i.e. virtual, post-secondary, work study, etc; and - 2.
-All credits attempted must appear on the student's high school transcript; and - 3.
-All classes must be completed by the high school's close of semester in order to be considered counted toward activity eligibility.
+- 1. The student must be enrolled in a District junior high school although some courses/credits are taken off-campus, i.e. virtual, post-secondary, work study, etc: and - 2.
+All credits attempted must appear on the student's junior high school records, and a grade card is issue by the school the student intends to represent in one or more activities; and - 3.
+All classes must be completed by the junior high school's grading period in order to be considered counted toward activity eligibility for the following grading period.